exercism/julia/concepts.wip/chars/about.md

 The full character set needs up to 6 hex digits.

 These numbers are called "code points", and currently range from U+0000 to U+10FFFF.
+They display in the REPL, but within code use `codepoints()` to obtain them.

 Converting between `Char` and `Int` is simple:

 ```julia